ikromshi/blog/_posts/2025-12-30-feature-selection-primer.md

 layout: default
 title: "Feature Selection: A Primer"
 date:   2025-12-30
-excerpt: "My take on feature selection"
+excerpt: "My shot at explaining the statistical intuition behind the most common filter methods in Data Science and ML."
 ---